BitcoinUnlimited/BUIP/BUIP-HF/buip-hf-technical-spec.md

 an opt-in way to exclude their transactions from processing on the BUIP-HF fork chain.
-The sunset clause block height is calculated as approximately 1 year after currently planned UASF activation time (Aug 1 2017 00:00:00 GMT), rounded to an easier to remember number.
+The sunset clause block height is calculated as approximately 1 year after currently planned UASF activation time (Aug 1 2017 00:00:00 GMT), rounded down to a human friendly number.

 NOTE: Transactions with such OP_RETURNs shall be considered valid again for block 530,001 and onwards.